mlrun/mlrun/docs/projects/load-project.md

 <a id='load-sdk'></a>
 ## Load projects using the SDK

-When a project is already created and stored in a local dir, git. or archive you can quickly load and use it with the {py:meth}`~mlrun.projects.load_project` method. `load_project` uses a local context directory (with initialized `git`) or clones a remote repo into the local dir and returns a project object.
+When a project is already created and stored in a local dir, git, or archive, you can quickly load and use it with the {py:meth}`~mlrun.projects.load_project` method. `load_project` uses a local context directory (with initialized `git`) or clones a remote repo into the local dir and returns a project object.

 You need to provide the path to the `context` dir and the git/zip/tar archive `url`.
-The `name` can be specified or taken from the project object, they can also specify `secrets` (dict with repo credentials), `init_git` flag (to initialize git in the context dir), `clone` flag (indicating we must clone and ignore/remove local copy), and `user_project` flag (indicate the project name is unique to the user).
+The `name` can be specified or taken from the project object.
+The project can also specify `secrets` (dict with repo credentials), `init_git` flag (initializes Git in the context dir), `clone` flag (project is cloned into the context dir, and the local copy is ignored/deleted), and `user_project` flag (indicates the project name is unique to the user).

 Example of loading a project from git and running the `main` workflow: